 According to statistics from Electrical Safety First, between 2015/16, there were 28,350 fires, and 15,432 were of electrical origin.
 Approximately half of all electrical fires were due to misuse of an appliance or articles being too close to them.
 Faults caused the other half.
 Of those fires, there were 1380 fatalities and injuries, which averages four every day.

 Electricity is a huge part of everyday life and fills our homes.
-From lighting and heating to powering our fridges and ovens, we rely on electricity on a day-to-day basis.
+For example, we use electricity daily for lighting and heating to power our fridges and ovens.
 However, with several electrical appliances in our homes, it’s essential to acknowledge that it takes just a single faulty plug to cause a fire.